XM274: History

 In 1975 DARPA proposed for a high performance test bed vehicle to be made, to evaluate, among other things, a high velocity, high fire rate medium caliber autocannon.
 The vehicle would begin to be built in 1976 and designated the High Mobility Agility (HIMAG) vehicle.
 A 75mm smoothbore CTA autocannon would be made for the vehicle, originally designated as the medium caliber, antiarmor automatic cannon (MC-AAAC), later designated XM274.

 The gun was to be developed under a DARPA contract by Ares Incorporated.
 The original contract specified a 60mm, but it was later changed to be 75mm.
 The original design for the gun used a sliding breech, however after a failure to meet the required dispersion during testing in January 1979, the gun was instead switched to use a rotating breech.
-The complete HIMAG system, and thus the MC-AAAC, were sent to the Abeerdeen Proving Ground in 1980, for evaluation by the US army.
-The HIMAG was then shipped to Fort Knox were it completed tests in 1981, and was then later used for testing in other programs.
+The complete HIMAG system, and thus the MC-AAAC, were sent to the Aberdeen Proving Ground in 1980, for evaluation by the US army.
+The HIMAG was then shipped to Fort Knox where it completed tests in 1981, and was then later used for testing in other programs.
 The MC-AAAC was found to have similar dispersion to a large caliber tank gun (105/120mm), and 2 round bursts were found to be the most effective method of shooting on the move.

 In 1976, the HIMAG project was moved from being a DARPA contract to being under the newly formed Armoured Combat Vehicle Technology (ACVT) program, jointly run by DARPA, TACOM and the USMC.
 Under this new program, another vehicle using the MC-AAAC was developed, the High Survivability Test Vehicle - Lightweight (HSTVL).
 The HSTVL had its origins in early proposals for the HIMAG.
 From February to July 1977 both AAI Corporation and Pacific Car and Foundry Company each designed and developed a proposal for the HSTVL project.
 They were both armed with the MC-AAAC, with the AAI Corporation proposal mounting it in a conventional turret with a 60-round magazine and the Pacific Car and Foundry Company proposal mounting the gun in an external elevating trunnion with 22 rounds ready.